Surfing-Chef/Bourbon/README.md

 #### Installation and Setup
 - A few assumptions: basic knowledge of Git and Github, CSS, SASS, Gulp, and the command terminal
+- Bourbon-Chef requires that [Ruby](http://rubyinstaller.org/) is installed on your machine.
+Setup [Ruby, Sass and Bourbon](https://github.com/Surfing-Chef/Bourbon/wiki/Ruby-and-Bourbon).
-- Bourbon-Chef requires [Node.js](https://nodejs.org/en/), specifically NPM (node package manager), to load packages for Gulp and Sass -   ensure the [latest version](https://github.com/Surfing-Chef/Bourbon/wiki/Latest-Node.js-and-Gulp) is installed on your machine.
+- Bourbon-Chef also requires that [Node.js](https://nodejs.org/en/), more specifically NPM (node package manager)is installed on your machine to load packages for Gulp - ensure the [latest version](https://github.com/Surfing-Chef/Bourbon/wiki/Latest-Node.js-and-Gulp) is installed on your machine.
 - Once Gulp is installed globally, set up a [package.json](https://github.com/Surfing-Chef/Bourbon/wiki/package.json) and install Gulp into your project

 #### Version Control
+1.0.0 - Basic project structure
-1.0.0 - Basic project, no gulp.
+1.0.1 - Basic project, no gulp

 #### References
 [Bourbon](http://bourbon.io/)